 On 6 April 2016, the UK registered fishing vessel Fredwood flooded and sank in Maryport, Cumbria, England.
 Fredwood listed away from the quay wall as it took the ground on a drying berth and then toppled onto its port side as the tide went out.
 Fredwood’s hull planking was damaged when the weight of the vessel came to rest on a sonar tube that protruded from the bottom of the hull.
 The tube was pushed upwards damaging the hull planking around it which allowed water to flood in as the tide rose later that morning.
 Fredwood sank alongside the berth and was declared a constructive total loss.

-The MAIB has made a safety recommendation (2016/153) to Maryport Harbour Authority intended to help improve the safety management within the port of Maryport.
+A safety recommendation (2016/153) has been made to Maryport Harbour Authority intended to help improve the safety management within the port of Maryport.
 This recommendation has been fully accepted.

 A safety flyer highlighting a number of the safety issues was produced for this report.